marco-angheben/dncs-lab/README.md

 ### IMPLEMENTATION, COMMANDS and TEST
 Following the instructions I made the routes as generic as possibl and for this reason I created only 1 route versus the 3 hosts.
 I used 192.168.0.0/21 as the destination of the route to cover all the IP from 192.168.0.0 to 192.168.7.255
+For the same reason I decided to not touch the default gateway and I set up only the specific route, that means only the subnet that I know.
 Command for add a route:
 + `ip route add *IP-ADDRESS/NETMASK* via *INTERFACE* command`